 As a condition to receiving these funds, providers must agree not to seek collection of out-of-pocket payments from a COVID-19 patient that are greater than what the patient would have otherwise been required to pay if the care had been provided by an in-network provider.

-Medicare providers who received a payment from the Provider Relief Fund on or before April 24, 2020 are now eligible to apply for additional funds by submitting data about their annual revenues and estimated coronavirus-related revenue losses to HHS.
-After attesting to the terms and conditions as described above, here’s what needs to be reported through the General Distribution Portal:
+Medicare providers who received a payment from the Provider Relief Fund on or before April 24, 2020 were eligible to apply for additional funds by submitting data about their annual revenues and estimated coronavirus-related revenue losses to HHS.
+After attesting to the terms and conditions as described above, providers submitted revenue information from the most recently filed tax return as well as estimated COVID-19 related lost revenue for March and April 2020.

 Providers who have not received a payment should not use the portal and may still be eligible for payments through other mechanisms, including the remaining Targeted Allocations distributions from the Provider Relief Fund intended for uninsured treatment, areas of high coronavirus impact, rural providers, Indian Health Services, etc.